fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-icinga-agentless.md

 [2021-12-03 15:48:01 +0100] information/cli: Finished validating the configuration file(s).
 ```

 Perfect!
-Perfect!
 Now we want to test our configuration in practice.

 ### Start Icinga2 service